 We did get a chance to check out Casa Marina and it looks amazing.
 Or else check out Trip Advisor to find a hotel that will work for you and your family!
 Would love to check out some hotels ourselves the next time we go.
 If we do we will update the post.

-If you’d like to stay in an AirBnB, there are plenty of options in Key West, here are just a couple family friendly stays:
+If you’d like to stay in a vacation rental, there are plenty of options in Key West, here are just a couple family friendly stays:

 You can easily spend a week with your family in Key West and we really fell in love with the city.
 With all of the beach visits, multiple water activities, restaurants, and attractions, you’ll never run out of options for things to do in Key West with kids!